ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ mouldering canopy

+Once shone the bright and busy eye;

+But, start not at the dismal void—

+If social Love that eye employed ;

+If with no lawless fire it gleamed,

+But through the dews of Tietnens beamed,
+That eye shall be forever bright

+When the stars and suns are sunk in Night.

+Within this hollow cavern hung

+The ready, swift, and tuneful tongue.

+If Falsehood’s honey it disdained,

-e it could not praise, was chained ;
+And where it could not praise, was chained ;
 If bold in virtue’s cause it spoke,

 Yet gentle Concord never broke !